Hjorthmedh/RGCmorphology/ms/intro.md

 lines: CB2, Cdh3, DRD4, Hoxd10 and TRHR (Table 1).
 In these mouse
 lines GFP is usually expressed in just one or a few RGC types.
 This makes it possible to reliably and selectively target the same types of RGCs across animals.
-We will refer to these five lines as “genetic types” and we assume for the initial analysis that each of these uniquely define one RGC type.
-Our prior findings suggest however that Hoxd10 may label 3--4 distinct RGC types.
-In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether it is likely to label multiple types.
+We will refer to these five lines as "genetic types" and we assume for the initial analysis that each of these uniquely define one RGC type.  **However, it is unlikely that our current genetic mouse lines provide a 1:1 correspondence between genetic marker and RGC type.
+In particular, our previous findings suggested that Hoxd10 labels at least two distinct types of directionally-selective RGCs: one with an ON-like morphology and the other with a smaller, ON-OFF morphology [@Dhande2013-vp].
+In this work we initially assume that Hoxd10 labels one type of RGCs, and then assess later in detail whether dividing Hoxd10 into two classes affects our results.**

 Three example RGCs of each genetic type are shown in Figure 1.
 The axons (not shown in Figure 1) and dendrites (black lines) were manually traced, and the locations of the somas were marked.
 Each RGC collects information about a small region in the visual field; the shape and distribution of the dendritic tree differs depending on the function the RGC performs.
 It is an open problem to identify the RGC type based on morphological characteristics.
 Here we are interested in using objective methods to assess morphological patterns distinct to each type.

 ## Quantifying RGC morphology